 For everyday website owners wanting to make sure they’re browsing the web safely, be sure to leverage our SiteCheck extensions for Chrome and Firefox.
 Like we said, our mission is to make the internet a safe place, and one way to do that is by ensuring that everyone browses clean websites.

-Moving up the technical ladder, you can use our DDecode, which is a PHP decoder.
+Moving up the technical ladder, you can use DDecode, which is our PHP decoder.
 This is specifically meant for developers, designers and system administrators.
-If you’ve found a funny payload on your box, we want to see it.
+If you’ve found a strange payload on your box, we want to see it.
 If we can’t reverse engineer it automatically through our PHP decoder, then engage our research team via Twitter or Email.
 We’re always up for a new challenge.

-For website owners looking to make attacks stop, regardless of host, look into Website Firewall solutions.
+For website owners looking to make attacks stop, regardless of host, look into Website Firewall solution, which is also included with our AntiVirus plans.
 If you run your own stack, we recommend using a product like ModSecurity.
-We also strongly recommend that you architect an environment in which you separate the WAF from the Web Server and leverage technologies like NGINX at the edge.
+We also strongly recommend that you architect an environment in which you separate the WAF from the web server and leverage technologies like NGINX at the edge.

 Or, you could use our Sucuri Website Firewall and save yourself the headache.
 Did we mention that?